Mumsnet: Fathers4Justice

-Transgender issues
+Transphobia accusations

 The site has been criticized on the grounds it hosts transphobic content.
 In 2018, Mumsnet introduced new rules regarding discussion of transgender issues after controversy surrounding allegations of allowing transphobic discussion, a move which was seen as a broadly positive change by LGBT rights group HERO, but faced criticism for restricting use of the terms 'cisgender' and 'TERF'.
 Eve Livingston, writing for Vice, described the forum as a "toxic hotbed of transphobia".
 Edie Miller, writing for The Outline in 2018, stated that "Mumsnet is to British transphobia more like what 4chan is to American fascism.
 The tendencies were already there, but a messageboard to amplify them and recruit people to the cause never hurts."

 In October 2019, Upfield, the makers of Flora margarine, withdrew from a "Mumsnet rated" promotional agreement after campaigners drew attention to alleged transphobic content on the site.

 However, Mumsnet has also been praised for allowing women to openly discuss sex and gender and related issues including protection of single-sex spaces and the treatment of children with gender dysphoria.
 James Kirkup wrote that "Justine Roberts has shown she has the balls to stand up for free speech and sensible political debate", and journalist Hadley Freeman said the site's stance was "hugely important".

 Mumsnet's moderation principles for discussions around gender identity and sex prohibit transphobia, and assert that the site is "committed to allowing free and open discussion of difficult subjects in order to promote understanding and compromise".

-In April 2025, after the Supreme Court ruling on the meaning of the word 'women' in the Equality Act, Justine Roberts revealed that Ocado had pulled out of a potential advertising partnership, citing "hateful political views", after Mumsnet included a call for clarity in its 2024 General Election Manifesto.
+In April 2025, after the Supreme Court ruling on the meaning of the word 'women' in the Equality Act, Justine Roberts revealed that online supermarket Ocado had pulled out of a potential advertising partnership, citing "hateful political views", after Mumsnet included a call for clarity in its 2024 General Election Manifesto.
 Ocado offered an "unreserved apology" and said the comments were not representative of their views as a company.